7.2 Counts, Totals, and Differences

 Building a Reliable Count Calculation

-Correctional work depends on accurate counts, and exam writers can use count scenarios to test attention to detail.
-These items usually do not require advanced math.
+Correctional work depends on accurate counts, and the count — physically accounting for every person in custody at set times — is one of the most important security routines in any facility.
+Exam writers use count scenarios to test attention to detail.
+These items rarely require advanced math.
 They require careful reading, clean labels, and the discipline to calculate only what the problem asks.

 Start by identifying the count type.
 An assigned count is the number attached to a housing unit or roster.
 A present count is the number physically there at a stated time.
-An out count may include court, medical, work detail, transport, or another approved absence.
+An out count covers approved absences — court, medical, work detail, transport.
 A movement count tracks arrivals, releases, transfers, and returns during a period.

 The most common trap is mixing categories.
-If a question asks how many people should be physically present for a standing count, people at court or medical may not be present even if they remain assigned to the unit.
-If the question asks how many are assigned after transfers and releases, temporary absences may not reduce the assignment count.
+If a question asks how many should be physically present for a standing count, people at court or medical are not present even though they remain assigned.
+If the question asks how many are assigned after transfers and releases, temporary absences do not reduce the assignment count.
+The distinction is not academic: in a real facility a transfer permanently moves a person off your roster, while a court trip leaves them on your books even though their bunk is empty during the count.

 | Label | Meaning in a scenario | Typical math action |